tweag/nickel/doc/manual/contracts.md

 #### Giving values for fields

 While most record contracts don't have field definitions, they can.
-In fact, records contracts are not special: any record literal can be used both as a contract or a normal value.
+In fact, record contracts are nothing special: any record literal can be used both as a contract or a normal value.
 If a field is defined both in the contract and the checked value, the two definitions will be merged in the final result.
 For
 example: